 As a partner to the Israel Ride, the Friends of the Arava Institute functions as the charity of record and processes all donations for the Israel Ride, ensuring appropriate and accurate rider and donor support and recognition.
 The Friends of the Arava Institute is also the lead partner on supporting rider fundraising efforts, overseeing marketing and communications calendars, and engaging the Israel Ride alumni community.

-The Friends of the Arava Institute is supported by a national board of 40 trustees, with over half of those trustees arriving through their Israel Ride experience.
+The Friends of the Arava Institute is supported by a national board of 48 trustees, many of whom were first introduced to the Arava Institute through their Israel Ride experience.
 A professional staff team, headquartered in Boston, is dedicated to manifesting the values of the Arava Institute in the United States and around the world.
-Today, the Friends of the Arava Institute is the largest funder to the Arava Institute in Israel, raising over 75% of its annual budget.
+Today, the Friends of the Arava Institute is the largest funder to the Arava Institute in Israel, raising over 2/3 of its annual budget.